Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Get married to Karen._
 **-=Missable=-**

 To get married to the girls, you need to have their affection up to a Pink Heart (208 affection), at Rick’s shop, you will see a blue feather appear for 980G.
 Buy the feather and give it to the girl you wish to marry and they should say yes.
-Now, this that said, not all the girls are the same, girl’s like Karen.
+Now, this being said, not all the girls are the same as Karen.
 With Karen you also will have needed to save the Vineyard (Outlined below).
 So to marry Karen, save the vineyard, get the affection up to pink heart and then give her the Blue Feather.
 This will trigger the marrying process and lead you to your achievement.

 **If you need her with Karen, refer to the section at the end of the guide for tips with Karen.**